 Sugar cookies are fun to make and decorate for any holiday, but as I've grown up and my tastes have changed, I'm happy to apply my cookie cutters to a more savory recipe, like these thick, flaky, and buttery biscuit-like crackers.
 It's a great recipe to tackle alongside your kids, who can go to town stamping out the pumpkin shapes; the knife-cut ridges are probably best left to a grown-up.

 Sweet Halloween Recipes

 Gingerbread houses are traditionally a Christmas treat, but if you can't wait until December, how about making a haunted gingerbread house?
-It starts with the same crunchy Construction Gingerbread and fast-drying Royal Icing, but the decorations make it clear what holiday we're celebrating.
+It starts with a crunchy construction gingerbread and fast-drying royal icing that you could use for any gingerbread edifice, but the decorations make it clear what holiday we're celebrating.
 Our free downloadable template makes it easy to plot out and build your very own house of horrors, even if you're a gingerbread-house newbie.

 I've always treated Halloween mostly as an excuse to eat candy that I would never buy during the rest of the year—but I might have to stop buying Milk Duds even at Halloween, because these lightly bittersweet DIY versions are so much tastier.
 Plenty of cream in the caramel means it comes out nicely soft and chewy.
 Follow Kenji's instructions for tempering chocolate to create a smooth chocolate coating, into which you'll plunge the caramels by hand—this is definitely a recipe for those who don't mind getting a little messy.